The state of Maryland provides several veteran benefits. We describe them on this page.

 Maryland's veterans home in Charlotte Hall is open to honorably discharged Maryland resident veterans 62 and over.
 Those disabled and unable to work are also eligible.
 U.S. Department of Veterans Affairs per diem payments lower the cost of care.

 Maryland Veteran Financial Benefits

 Property Tax Exemption

-The exemption passes to the veteran's spouse upon his or her death.
-The surviving spouse of active duty military personnel who died in the line of duty as well as the surviving spouse of a totally disabled veteran, or a spouse who receives the dependency and indemnity compensation (effective June 30, 2006) may also receive an exemption.
+Upon the veteran's death, the exemption passes to their spouse.
+The surviving spouse of active-duty military personnel who died in the line of duty as well as the surviving spouse of a totally disabled veteran, or a spouse who receives Dependency and Indemnity Compensation, may also receive an exemption.

 Vessel Excise Tax